daptx/daptx.github.io/gravity/gravity.md

   * When using extract by expression on the distance matrix, "max potential >0" was used to eliminate any points with sum input weights of 0.
 Similarly, "SumInputWeight" > 0" was used after the final field calculator to eliminate any edge case with a distance of 0.
 Both of these edits tackle the gravity model challenges on the [Gravity Model in QGIS](https://gis4dev.github.io/lessons/02a_gravitymodel.html) course page.

 **APPLYING THE MODEL**

 In order to apply the model to the larger data sets, we first had to preprocess [Homeland Security hospital data](https://hifld-geoplatform.opendata.arcgis.com/datasets/6ac5e325468c4cb9b905f1728d6fbf0f_0) and [New England town data](assets/netown.gpkg).

-  *PREPROCESSING STEPS*

 With [Hosptial.shp](asset/Hospitals.shp) —
 * **tool:** extract by expression --> *save as:* hospitals_filtered.shp